Virginia Democrats seek full control of statehouse in 2024 bellwether

 “Virginia is a huge part of that.
 It kind of shows you where the Democratic message is versus where the Republican message is,” he said.

-Democrats have touted their candidates this cycle, including former prosecutor Russett Perry in the 31st state Senate District, Air Force veteran Michael Feggans in House District 97 and Maine Corps Veteran Josh Thomas in House District 21.
+Democrats have touted their candidates this cycle, including former prosecutor Russet Perry in the state’s 31st Senate District, Air Force veteran Michael Feggans in House District 97 and Marine Corps veteran Josh Thomas in House District 21.

 “In the competitive races, the Democrats have put up good candidates, some excellent candidates actually,” said Bob Holsworth, a veteran Virginia political analyst.